xiaolei-lab/rMVP/README.md

 **[back to top](#contents)**
 **pca**, the first three columns of principle components
 **Ncluster**, cluster number
+**class**, the class of all individuals, for example: "breed", "location"...
 **col**, colors for each cluster
 **pch**, point shape for each cluster
 **file**, format of output figure